MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Topology Construction Algorithms

 A four-bar acts as a single-DoF transmission from the ground link \(L_a\) to the remaining members of \(Fb\).
 We abstract this transmission by a \emph{generalized joint} (type~4 in the joint matrix \(\boldsymbol{J}\); abbreviated as \(G\)), which denotes a single-DoF map from \(L_a\) to a target link within the same four-bar.
 This abstraction operation is called \emph{contraction}.
 Algorithm~\ref{alg:generalized-joints} contracts each four-bar into generalized joints while preserving its incidence to the rest of the mechanism; it takes the joint matrix \(\boldsymbol{J}\) and actuator incidence \(\boldsymbol{At},\boldsymbol{Ar}\) as input and updates \(\boldsymbol{J}\) in place.

-We first compute strongly connected components (SCCs) using Tarjan’s classic algorithm~\cite{tarjan1972depth} to obtain all four-bars $\mathcal{F}$ (Step~1), and discard trivial two-node SCCs introduced solely by auxiliary closure joints (e.g., \(J_{da}\)–\(J_{ad}\) in Fig.~\ref{fig:four-bar}).
-Because four-bars are modeled with a consistent ordering, each extracted \(Fb\) follows the sequence in Fig.~\ref{fig:four-bar}(c).
+We first compute strongly connected components (SCCs) using Tarjan’s classic algorithm~\cite{tarjan1972depth} to obtain all four-bars $\mathcal{F}$ (Step~1), and discard trivial two-node SCCs introduced solely by auxiliary closure joints (e.g., \(J_{da}\)–\(J_{ad}\) in Figure~\ref{fig:four-bar}).
+Because four-bars are modeled with a consistent ordering, each extracted \(Fb\) follows the sequence in Figure~\ref{fig:four-bar}c.

+This contraction is a topology-level abstraction, not a removal of the four-bar kinematic relation.
+A generalized joint \(G\) records that a target member of the four-bar is connected to the ground member through a planar 1-DoF transmission.
+During FK/IK solving, this transmission is evaluated by the corresponding four-bar closure solver; therefore, the internal loop constraint is retained in the kinematic computation rather than discarded.
+The contraction preserves the external incidence and actuator-relevant motion transmission required by the MineRobot solver, but it is not claimed to be a universal kinematic equivalence for arbitrary spatial or multi-DoF closed chains.
+Under the planar 1-DoF four-bar assumption, prescribing the designated input joint uniquely determines the remaining four-bar configuration within the selected assembly branch.
+Therefore, replacing the four-bar topology by a generalized joint preserves the single-DoF transmission relation needed to propagate motion from the ground member to the exposed member.

-Given \(Fb=(L_a,L_b,L_c,L_d)\), the contraction operator acts on \(\boldsymbol{J}\) via the following minimal yet sufficient rules: (i) \textbf{Remove loop-internal joints.} Delete all joints among \(\{L_a,L_b,L_c,L_d\}\) (Step~3). (ii) \textbf{Expose ground-to-member transmission.} For each non-ground member \(L_x\in\{L_b,L_c,L_d\}\), if \(L_x\) has any child outside \(Fb\) (Steps~5–6) or \(L_x\) is a parent of any actuator endpoint (tube or rod; Steps~7–8), insert a generalized joint from \(L_a\) to \(L_x\). (iii) \textbf{Respect actuator-directed coupling inside \(Fb\).} If an actuator attaches between two non-ground members \(L_u,L_v\in\{L_b,L_c,L_d\}\) (e.g., tube parent at \(L_u\) and rod parent at \(L_v\)), add a generalized joint consistent with the actuator’s direction (Steps~9–10).
+Given \(Fb=(L_a,L_b,L_c,L_d)\), the contraction operator acts on \(\boldsymbol{J}\) via the following minimal yet sufficient rules: (i) \textbf{Remove loop-internal joints. } Delete all joints among \(\{L_a,L_b,L_c,L_d\}\) (Step~3). (ii) \textbf{Expose ground-to-member transmission.} For each non-ground member \(L_x\in\{L_b,L_c,L_d\}\), if \(L_x\) has any child outside \(Fb\) (Steps~5--6) or \(L_x\) is a parent of any actuator endpoint (tube or rod; Steps~7--8), insert a generalized joint from \(L_a\) to \(L_x\). (iii) \textbf{Respect actuator-directed coupling inside \(Fb\).} If an actuator attaches between two non-ground members \(L_u,L_v\in\{L_b,L_c,L_d\}\) (e.g., tube parent at \(L_u\) and rod parent at \(L_v\)), add a generalized joint consistent with the actuator's direction (Steps~9--10).
 Intuitively, (i) removes the cycle that enforces loop closure, while (ii)–(iii) reintroduce precisely those single-DoF transmission edges needed to propagate motion from the ground and to encode actuator-induced coupling among non-ground members.
+Consequently, contraction does not create generalized joints between arbitrary pairs of non-ground four-bar members; a non-ground-to-non-ground generalized joint is added only when such a pair is directly coupled by an actuator before contraction as in Figure~\ref{fig:contraction}(b1,b2).